 Rumors have circulated about what Marley knew in regards to his own death.
 Some say he (rightly) predicted it would happen at the age of 36, citing Jesus's lifespan as a model.
 Others argue that the reggae icon was assassinated by the CIA through the use of a pair of boots.

-#844 on The Worst Bands of All Timesee more on Bob Marley
+#50 on The Best Singers of All Timesee more on Bob Marley

 Abraham de Moivre Prepped for the Big Sleep